-The per capita income in Deatsville in 2010 was $24,363, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
-This equates to an annual income of $97,452 for a family of four.
+The per capita income in Deatsville in 2010 was $24,883, which is wealthy relative to Alabama, and middle income relative to the rest of the US.
+This equates to an annual income of $99,532 for a family of four.
 However, Deatsville contains both very wealthy and poor people as well.

 The most common language spoken in Deatsville is English.
 Other important languages spoken here include Spanish and Tagalog.